jimbobbennett/MakingMeetupsMoreAccessible/README.md

 Being a parent is hard and it limits what you can do and events you can attend.
 Rather than make meetups exclusive to parents, there are ways to make it inclusive.

 Firstly for breastfeeding mums, there should be absolutely no issues with feeding happening during a meetup - either an attendee or the speaker feeding their child.
 This should be a part of the code of conduct.
-If a mum want's privacy, then there should be a space to do this.
+If a mum wants privacy, then there should be a space to do this.
 Same as if their child is upset or crying and the parent needs a quiet space to calm them down.

 For older kids, child care should be provided.
 I say should, though I appreciate how expensive this is, and how most venues are not set up to care for children.
 Please raise a PR with any thoughts around how this could be done better.
-Some ideas include parents banding together over slack and having a parents meetup at one persons house, where kids can play together whilst the parents watch the live stream.
+Some ideas include parents banding together over Teams and having a parents meetup at one persons house, where kids can play together whilst the parents watch the live stream.

 ## A perfect meetup

 There is no such thing, but to me a perfect meetup group has:

-* A great online community chatting in a tool like Slack
+* A great online community chatting in a tool like Slack, Discord, or Teams
 * All events live-streamed with moderated chat during the event so questions from the virtual audience can be answered
 * A virtual community beyond the physical meetup engaging with the live stream, mixing different meetup groups
 * A recording available offline